Notes Opinions on the NA-KD logo

 I hope this gave you some useful information, and some practice on how to look at the details.

 Bare in mind.
 This is an non-solicited re-design.
 It’s easy to look at things from the outside, like I’ve done.
 I haven’t been in the room, taking part in any discussions.
 Sometimes, the client is very decisive.
-Other times, the end result is as intended.
+Other times, the end result as intended.
+I hope I haven’t offended any designer, my intentions is not to make anyone feel bad.
+If so, please let me know.